mondoohq/samples/gke/README.md

 terraform init
 ```

-4. Check that everything is ready
+4. Check that everything is ready (and safe plan to a local file)

 ```
-terraform plan
+terraform plan -out plan.out
 ```

 5. Apply the configuration

 ```
-terraform apply -auto-approve
+terraform apply plan.out -auto-approve
 ```

 Once the provisioning completes you will see something like this: